ying-teaching/rn/docs/ch04/README.md

 You should know the following facts about effect hook:

-- `useEffect` is executed asynchronously after the first render and after every update (re-render).
+- `useEffect` is executed asynchronously after the first render (actually when the component is mounted) and after every update (re-render).
 It doesn't block the UI rendereing.
 - Use `useEffect` for asynchronous tasks.
 - Effects run after every render cycle.
 You have options to opt out from this behavior by defining a array of dependencies.
 - An effect is rerun if at least one of its values changes since the last render cycle.

+`useEffect` usage is a little complex because it can optionally specifies two important behaviors:

+- when to run it.
+By default it runs for every re-rendering.
+However, you can specify the dependencies that it should run.
+- clean used resources.
+The clean-up code runs when the component is dismounted.

+Once you understand the timing/clean-up requirements, `useEffect` is easy to use.

 ### 5.2 Declare Dependency